-- The Natural Rate of Unemployment is the rate of Unemployment when the labour market is in equilibrium.
+- The Natural Rate of Unemployment is the rate of unemployment when the labour market is in equilibrium.
 It is unemployment caused by structural factors (e.g. mismatched skills)

-- It is the difference between those who would like a job at the current wage rate and those who are willing and able to take a job.
+- The natural rate of unemployment is the difference between those who would like a job at the current wage rate – and those who are willing and able to take a job.
 In the above diagram, it is the level (Q2-Q1)

 - The natural rate of unemployment is unemployment caused by supply side factors rather than demand side factors